Have any other questions? Contact us at firstname.lastname@example.org or (301) 314-7323

 3. What do I need to bring to the work study workshop?

-You will need to bring 2 forms of government ID (Valid, non-expired drivers license and social security card OR a valid, non-expired U.S. passport).
+You will need to bring 2 forms of government ID (valid, non-expired drivers license and social security card OR a valid, non-expired U.S. passport).
 You must bring originals of these documents - copies will not be accepted.
 You should also have you checking account number and bank routing number available (can be found on a check).
-Finally, if you are a non-US citizen Permanent Residents, please bring your Green Card in addition to everything else.
+Finally, if you are a non-US citizen Permanent Resident, please bring your Green Card in addition to everything else.

 4. I am not eligible for Federal Work Study, what can I get instead for my work?